LimelightVision/LimelightDocs/docs/software_change_log.rst

 ----------------
 * Thresholding wands

-	* Setup your HSV threshold parameters in a matter of clicks
+	* Setup HSV threshold parameters in a matter of clicks
-	* The "Set" wand will center your HSV parameters around the selected pixel
+	* The "Set" wand centers HSV parameters around the selected pixel
-	* The "Add" wand will adjust your HSV parameters to include the selected pixel
+	* The "Add" wand adjusts HSV parameters to include the selected pixel
-	* The "Subtract" wand will adjust your HSV paramters to ignore the selected pixel
+	* The "Subtract" wand adjusts HSV paramters to ignore the selected pixel

 * Snapshots

-	* Snapshots allow you to save what Limelight is seeing during matches or event calibration, and tune your pipelines while away from the field.
+	* Snapshots allow users to save what Limelight is seeing during matches or event calibration, and tune pipelines while away from the field.
 	* Save a snapshot with the web interface, or by posting a "1" to the "snapshot" NetworkTables key
 	* To view snapshots, change the "Image Source" combo box on the input tab.
 This will allow you to test your pipelines on snapshots rather than Limelight's camera feed
 	* Limelight will store up to 32 snapshots.
 It will automatically delete old snapshots if you exceed this limit.